hjwp/Book-TDD-Web-Dev-Python/workshops/intermediate_workshop_notes.md

 # Run the test suite and check everything passes:
 pip install selenium
-python manage.py test  # all but one should pass
+python manage.py test

+# you should see it run 60 tests and all but one should pass,
+# expected error = "Unable to locate element: My lists"
 ```

 If the functional tests give you any trouble, You can try switching from